-3.3 Image Mapping under Natural Illumination
+3.4 Image Mapping under Natural Illumination

 Feature-based registration relies on an unambiguous, robust point-to-point correlation via distinctive feature vectors.
 As such, it is affected by distortions and content appearance changes, referred to as geometric- and radiometric variance.
 Radiometric variance, caused by environmental effects and natural illumination changes, still are still problematic for feature correlation.
-Recent studies have shown that some combinations of already-available techniques are robust against geometric- and radiometric distortion [Kehl2017].
+Recent studies have shown that some combinations of already-available techniques are robust against geometric- and radiometric distortion [Kehl2017?] as illustrated in fig. 3.
 Still, feature descriptors that account for the radiometric variance are in high demand.
-A major contribution to this research track would be the integration of local colour attributes to the feature space, as formerly used for image classification methods [Khan2013, VanWeijer2006].
+A major contribution to this research track would be the integration of local colour attributes to the feature space, as formerly used for image classification methods [VanWeijer2006].